 As a small business owner, there are times you have to make a tough decision that you wish you didn’t have to make.
 When you are faced with these decisions put the right thought into it, but then move forward and don’t delay.
 The delay could impact more in your life/business than you may have anticipated.
 Rip the band-aid off and let the wound heal.

 To all fellow business owners, I respect your courage and tenacity.
 I admire your risk-taking nature.
 I applaud your passion for your industry and the love you have for what you do.
-I celebrate you and your business during Small Business Week.
+I celebrate you and your business every day!

 To my team at Tag Concepts, thank you for being a part of my lessons over the past five years and for being my treasured teammates.
 I am so thankful to have you.